bells17/bells17/README.md

 ### Hi there 👋

 Hello, I'm bells17.
-Working as a Software Engineer at Tokyo.
-I'm interested in Kubernetes/Cloud Native and Cloud Provider.
+I'm working as a Software Engineer at Tokyo, and I'm interested in Kubernetes/Cloud Native and Cloud Provider.

 #### 📫  Get in touch